Build Introduction

 Mythic Uniques

-Ring of Starless Skies – A powerful unique that’s been the cornerstone of a few builds in the game’s lifespan but newly buffed midway through Season 4, it retains its killer potency for Season 5.
+Ring of Starless Skies – A powerful unique that’s been the cornerstone of a few builds in the game’s lifespan. it retains its killer potency in the current game.
 If you’re lucky enough to acquire one, you drop the

 Bold Chieftain’s Aspect for it and it should provide you a nearly endless source of Fury from your